 “I think my house is haunted, I’m really scared.”

 “You know what you need, don’t you?”

 “Are you sure?
 I mean, I’m not trying to get a demon to fancy me.
 I just want them out of my house.”

-I wonder if Zanzibar offers protection for a man afraid of chickens.
+I wonder if Zanzibar offers a safeguard for a man afraid of chickens.
 Maybe if Frankie starts wearing hooped earrings and blusher the chickens will no longer bother him.